TheAdamEvans/OfflineTourGuide/model/RUNPOD_EXECUTE.md

-# Running Activation-Based Pruning on RunPod
+# Executing Activation-Based Pruning on RunPod

 This guide provides step-by-step instructions to execute activation-based pruning on a RunPod GPU instance.